Ghislaine Maxwell: Sex-trafficking trial

+Prosecutors presented the massage table that Epstein had used to receive massages of a sexual nature in his Florida home.
+Prosecutors argued that because the massage table was manufactured in California, and used in Florida, it constituted proof of an interstate nexus to sex trafficking of a minor.
+Prosecutor Allison Moe stated in her closing arguments: "when Carolyn... was abused on a massage table that was manufactured in California, that proves that there was at least a minimal effect on interstate commerce, which is all that's required" for a count of sex trafficking.

 Maxwell chose not to testify, telling the judge "Your honour, the government has not proved its case beyond a reasonable doubt.
 So there is no need for me to testify."
-She was represented by Jeff Pagliuca.
+She was represented by Jeffrey Pagliuca.
 A spokesperson for Maxwell's family had previously said she was "too fragile" to testify.
 The psychology professor Elizabeth Loftus was called as an expert witness for the defence and provided testimony on false memory syndrome.
-In early December 2021, Twitter suspended the account "@TrackerTrial", an account monitoring Maxwell's trial.
-The account was two weeks old and had 525,000 followers before its suspension.
+Cimberly Espinosa, former executive assistant for Jeffery Epstein testified that she never saw Maxwell doing anything inappropriate, and that she looked up to Maxwell.
 On 28 December, as infections from COVID-19 rose in the city, judge Nathan extended the jury's sitting times, as she was concerned that juror infections would raise the possibility of a mistrial.

+During the trial, Maxwell sketched the courtroom artist, Jane Rosenberg, back.
+Rosenberg describes that she and Maxwell became "sketching buddies" during the trial.
+She also asked Maxwell's lawyer what her sketch looked like, and the lawyer said that he could not tell her that.